-City seeks creative ideas for Upham’s Corner Arts and Innovation District
+Request for Information released for Upham’s Corner Arts and Innovation District

 August 2, 2019

 Mayor Martin J. Walsh and the City of Boston released a Request for Information (RFI), which seeks creative and feasible ideas from potential partners for the City’s planned Arts and Innovation District, which looks to include affordable housing, affordable commercial space, a new branch of the Boston Public Library, and an operator for the Strand Theatre.
-A close collaboration of the Mayor’s Office of Economic Development, Mayor’s Office of Arts and Culture, Department of Neighborhood Development, Boston Public Library and the Boston Planning and Development Agency (BPDA), along with community leaders, business owners, and residents, the Upham’s Corner Implementation Process builds on goals established by the community, outlined in both Imagine Boston 2030 (IB2030) and the Upham’s Corner Station Area Plan of the Fairmount Indigo Planning Initiative (FIPI).
+A collaboration of the Mayor’s Office of Economic Development, the Mayor’s Office of Arts and Culture, Department of Neighborhood Development, Boston Public Library and the Boston Planning and Development Agency (BPDA), along with community leaders, business owners, and residents, the Upham’s Corner Implementation Process builds on goals established by the community, outlined in both Imagine Boston 2030 (IB2030) and the Upham’s Corner Station Area Plan of the Fairmount Indigo Planning Initiative (FIPI).

 The Upham’s Corner Arts & Innovation District development is a unique concept requiring creativity and sustained collaboration with the community, stakeholders and the City.
 The City seeks to hear from qualified, potential partners and stakeholders who will prioritize (1) development to create a thriving, coherent mixed-use, mixed-income Arts & Innovation District, (2) potential partnerships with proximate property owners, and (3) a new sustainable operation for the Strand Theater that will include community arts and cultural enrichment programming.